DragonMinded/minidragon/LANGUAGE.md

 `str`

- > A null-terminated ASCII string, capable of holding up to 127 characters including the null terminator byte.
+ > A null-terminated ASCII string, capable of holding up to `127` characters including the null terminator byte.
 Implemented as a 16 bit pointer to a memory address in RAM.
 Takes up two bytes of memory on the stack, stored as a big-endian pointer.
 Note that non-constant strings are required to specify the desired maximum storage length.
 This is done using bracket notation as demonstrated in examples below.
 The exception to this is in functions returning strings which explicitly return a variable or constant.
 In this case, you are free to declare that your function returns a `str` without using bracket notation to define a maximum storage length.

 `bool`

  > A boolean, holding the value of `True` or `False`.
-Under the hood this is mapped to a signe byte holding either the value `0x00` for `False` or `0xFF` for `True`.
+Under the hood this is mapped to a single byte holding either the value `0x00` for `False` or `0xFF` for `True`.

 `void`